 The net worth of a business entity is the entity's total assets less its total liabilities, computed in accordance with generally accepted accounting principles as of the end of the entity's taxable year.
 If the entity does not maintain its books and records in accordance with generally accepted accounting principles, then its net worth is computed in accordance with the accounting method used by the entity for federal tax purposes so long as the method fairly reflects the entity's net worth for purposes of the tax levied by this section.
 A business entity's net worth is subject to the following adjustments:

-- liability.
-A deduction for depreciation and amortization is determined in accordance with the method used for federal tax purposes.
+- (1) A liability may not be deducted unless it is a definite and accrued legal liability.
+(2) A deduction for depreciation and amortization is determined in accordance with the method used for federal tax purposes.